Need to talk? Call 1800 882 436.

 • Baby teeth start to come through when your child is about 6 months old.

-• You can care for your child’s teeth by keeping them clean.
+• You can care for your child's teeth by keeping them clean and limiting sugar in their diet.

-Babies are usually born with 20 baby teeth (also known as primary teeth).
+Babies are usually born with 20 baby teeth (also known as 'primary' or 'temporary' teeth).
 They start to come through the gums at about 6 months of age.
 This process is called teething.

 By the time your baby is 2 to 3 years old, all their teeth will usually have appeared.